CDCgov/Rnssp-templates-docs/content/templates/edicd10volume/_index.en.md

 This template (`ed_icd10_volume`) generates heatmaps of the top N ICD-10-CM codes by ICD-10-CM chapter, ICD-10-CM section, ICD-10-CM diagnosis code, and the corresponding clinical classifications software refined (CCSR) category.
 The user is able to select the geographic region of interest, time frame, data quality filters, and ESSENCE age group category.

-**ICD-10-CM Chapters, Sections, and Codes**: The International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) classifies over 70,000 diagnosis codes into chapters and sections.
-ESSENCE uses the first three characters (e.g. A00 or J21) into one of 22 chapters, 284 sections, and 1,911 diagnosis code categories.
+**ICD-10-CM Chapters, Sections, and Codes**: The *International Classification of Diseases, Tenth Revision, Clinical Modification* (ICD-10-CM) classifies over 70,000 diagnosis codes into chapters and sections.
+ESSENCE uses the first three characters (e.g., A00 or J21) into 1 of 22 chapters, 284 sections, and 1,911 diagnosis code categories.
 More information on ICD-10-CM can be found [here](https://www.icd10data.com/).

 **CCSR Diagnostic Categories**: The Healthcare Cost and Utilization Project (HCUP) Clinical Classifications Software Refined (CCSR) aggregates over 70,000 ICD-10-CM diagnosis codes into 530 meaningful diagnostic categories.
 More information on the CCSR and mapping schema can be found [here](https://www.hcup-us.ahrq.gov/toolssoftware/ccsr/ccs_refined.jsp).